-- (2) Financial leveraging (up to 12 [13] points).
-Scored to the extent that other funding sources (not including a deferred developer's fee) finance a portion of the project's total development cost, including but not limited to sources such as: - (i) permanent funding from sources other than the Division or HTFC; - (ii) the donation of land and/or building(s); - (iii) the provision of a long term lease at a nominal amount; - (iv) the net syndication proceeds as a proportion of the total credit requested; and/or - (v) the amount of credit requested per unit adjusted for unit size. - (3) Sponsor characteristics (up to 10 points).
-Scored on the applicant's development and management team experience in the timely development and completion of low-income housing within proposed development budgets and project scope, and the management of such housing within approved operating budgets in a manner consistent with all statutes, regulations and policies. - (4) Green Building ([maximum of] up to 5 points).
-Scored on the extent the project identifies and will comply with a sustainable green building strategy identified in the request for proposals for each funding round. - (5) Income mixture (up to 12 [10] points).
-Scored on the extent affordable housing opportunities are provided to different income levels (i.e., above 90 percent of area median income, 60 percent to 50 percent of area median income, 50 percent to 30 percent of area median income, below 30 percent of area median income) in addition to the units available to households between 60 percent and 90 percent of area median income and whether the applicant provides evidence that a public housing authority will make referrals to the proposed project.
+- (iii) the provision of a long term lease at a nominal amount; - (iv) the net syndication proceeds as a proportion of the total credit requested; and/or - (v) the amount of credit requested per unit adjusted for unit size. - (3) Sponsor characteristics (10 points).
+Scored on the applicant's development and management team experience in the timely development and completion of low-income housing within proposed development budgets and project scope, and the management of such housing within approved operating budgets in a manner consistent with all statutes, regulations and policies.

+(4) Green Building (maximum of 5 points).

+Scored on the extent the project identifies and will comply with a sustainable green building strategy identified in the request for proposals for each funding round.